Therapy Specialties And Techniques To Improve Mental Health

 Therapy specialties using therapeutic techniques and modalities for mental health concerns

-There are a variety of common therapy specialties that utilize a range of therapeutic techniques and modalities.
+There are a variety of common therapy specialists who utilize a range of therapeutic techniques and modalities.
 These include:

 Addiction therapists

 Mental health professionals specializing in substance use disorder treatment may be called addiction therapists.
-Although addiction therapists can have many qualities with other therapy specialties, including in education, qualifications, and experience, their expertise typically lies in treating substance use disorders.
+Although addiction therapists can have many qualities in common with therapists from other specialties, including education, qualifications, and experience, their expertise typically lies in treating substance use disorders.
 The major difference is that mental health therapists specialize in treating mental illness, while addiction therapists specialize in treating substance use disorder.

 Addiction therapists may use specific therapeutic interventions or modalities that have been proven effective in treating substance use disorders.
-For example, a 12-step program may be used as a treatment technique for substance abuse, as well as the “recovery ladder” technique, which is based on the main principles of cognitive behavioral therapy.
+For example, a 12-step program may be used as a treatment technique for substance use, as may the “recovery ladder” technique, which is based on the main principles of cognitive behavioral therapy.

 Relationship therapists

 As the name suggests, relationship therapists specialize in helping couples work through problems in their relationships.
-Also referred to as couples therapists or marriage counselors, relationship therapists help couples work through relationship challenges relating to communication, conflict, and intimacy during their therapy sessions.
-Relationship therapists are trained not only to help individuals, but also to learn specific information and techniques to help those who are in a relationship.
+Also referred to as couples therapists or marriage counselors, relationship therapists help couples work through relationship challenges relating to communication, conflict, and intimacy.
 Relationship counselors may also have specialized clinical training in affairs and infidelity, premarital counseling, and polyamorous relationships, among other areas.

 Family therapists